-It has the advantage of being able to add an additional 2 foot pedals using 3.5mm jack plugs, giving extra functionality.
+The Dragonfly has the advantage of having 2 additional pedals giving extra functionality.
 Each additional pedal can be programmed to emulate any key on the keyboard.
 A Windows utility to program the pedals is available from the PageFlip website.
 For example in Power Music an additional pedal could be programmed to produce the character "A" when pressed, to start an audio backing track.

-The Firefly requires Bluetooth 3.0 onwards.
+The PageFlip pedals require Bluetooth 3.0 onwards.